-Paul Blount founded Custom MMIC in 2006 and has served as its CEO and CTO since its inception.
+Paul Blount founded Custom MMIC in 2006 and has served as its CTO since its inception.
 His primary focus was to develop products that solve the issues encountered by engineers as they try to build state of the art systems.
 To that end he has been instrumental in the creation of 6 product lines - amplifiers, switches, mixers, attenuators, phase shifters, and multipliers.
 Key features within these products are positive gain slopes, all positive bias operation, low phase noise, and high integration.
 He was awarded the Army Achievement Award in 2011 for his work on lowering the power dissipation of low noise amplifiers in phased array systems by an order of magnitude.

 Prior to Custom MMIC, Paul worked designing MMICs for Hittite Microwave, Alpha Industries (Skyworks), and Thorn EMI Electronics.
 He is a US citizen.
 His education includes a BEng from Brunel University and an MSc from University College London.

 Dr. Charles Trantanella has been involved with Custom MMIC since its inception in 2006, first as a consultant, and then, beginning in the fall of 2007, as the company's Vice President of Engineering.
 Within this role, he has championed a number of high value design contracts including Small Business Innovative Research (SBIR) grants from United States governmental agencies, helped create numerous custom and commercial components including digital phase shifters, switches, mixers, and frequency doublers, and published over half a dozen technical articles in trade publications including Microwave Journal, Microwave Product Digest, and the conference proceedings of the International Microwave Symposium.